 About the event

-Please note the presence of amphibians does vary according to weather conditions although March is ideal for most species.
+Please note the presence of amphibians does vary according to weather conditions although late February and March are ideal for most species.

 Suitable for beginners and improvers.

-Led by Mandy Apps, Chartered Ecologist and KRAG Member
+Led by Mandy Billett, Chartered Ecologist and KRAG Member

 Participants will be able to join the Great Crested Newt Monitoring Project and those that contribute records of amphibians to the Kent Reptile and Amphibian Group (KRAG) will be eligible for a course refund (from KRAG).

 PriceStandard fee: £35 per person per day.

 Concessionary fee: Kent Wildlife Trust volunteers, senior citizens, unemployed and students £5 off.

 Know before you go